Naming your app

 When naming apps, here are some things to avoid:

-- Don’t use the term "free" if your app is a trial version (for example, don’t name it "MyGame Free" if it’s a trial version).
+- Don’t use the term "free" in the name of your app for a trial version (for example, don’t name it "MyGame Free" if it’s a trial version).

 - Don’t add search keywords in your app name (for example, "Phone Tracker GPS Lost Map").

-- Don’t include a version number or vendor name.
-This isn’t necessary and appears cluttered (for example, "Catch the Stars v1.2.2" or "Catch the Stars – StarProductions").
-The only exception applies when the vendor name is the app name (for example, foursquare).
+- Don’t include a version number or vendor name (for example, "Catch the Stars v1.2.2" or "Catch the Stars – StarProductions").
+An exception applies when the vendor name is the app name (for example, foursquare).

-- Don’t put a feature list or long description in the app name.
-This is messy, unappealing to consumers and will likely have low visibility and downloads (for example, "FaxToGo Send fax from your phone, save document for later use").
+- Don’t put a feature list or long description in the app name (for example, "FaxToGo Send fax from your phone, save document for later use").

 - Don’t use any special characters such as ® or ™ unless it has been registered as such (for example, don't use "Catch the Stars™ - StarProductions®").
-The standard ASCII character set is recommended.
+You should use the standard ASCII character set.

-- Never imply a relationship or association with RIM or BlackBerry and your app or other recognizable brands (for example, "BlackBerry Britannia Concise Encyclopedia 2011").
+- Don't imply a relationship or association with BlackBerry and your app (for example, "BlackBerry Britannia Concise Encyclopedia 2011").

-Note: If you add a product that uses the same name as one or more products that you previously added, you can only make one of the apps available for sale on BlackBerry World.
+If you add an app that uses the same name as another, previously added app, only one of those apps can be offered for sale on BlackBerry World.

 Adding apps with different names to BlackBerry World

 By default, when a user downloads and installs your app on a BlackBerry device, the installation process uses the app name that you specified, and the vendor name associated with your membership account in the vendor portal.
-Users can view the app name and vendor name by viewing the details of the applications that are installed on the device.
+Users can view the app name and vendor name by viewing the details of the application.